petermrrsh/cal_poly_server_compile/README.md

 ## Output

-"output" and "error" will appear in the folder you ran it in and will contain the server output and error of the program that was run.
+"output" and "error" will appear in the folder you ran it in and will contain the server output and error of the program that was compiled/run